Does Nicotine Keep You Awake?

 The Stimulant Effect

 One of the main ways nicotine disrupts sleep is through its stimulating properties.
-Nicotine is a stimulant, much like caffeine, meaning it excites the central nervous system.
+Research shows that nicotine is a stimulant, much like caffeine, meaning it excites the central nervous system5.
 When you smoke, nicotine triggers the release of epinephrine (adrenaline), the “fight-or-flight” hormone.
 This causes a cascade of physiological changes:

 • Increased heart rate